 Choline is in the B vitamin family, even though it lacks a number next to its name (it’s just “choline,” not vitamin B-85 or B-24) because it was named long after the rest of the B vitamins were discovered.
 Or who knows?
 Maybe B vitamin researchers got tired of assigning numerical nicknames?

 Choline is involved in many of the same metabolic pathways as folate, including methylation.
-Everyone knows folate (or its synthetic supplemental version, folic acid) due to its vital role in the prevention of neural tube defects.
+Everyone knows folate — or its synthetic supplemental version, folic acid — due to its vital role in the prevention of neural tube defects (for the sake of accuracy, folate is far superior to folic acid; more on that in this in-depth article on folate).

-Did you know choline is equally important as folate for preventing neural tube defects?!
-(Am J Epidemiology, 2004)
+Did you know choline is equally as important as folate for preventing neural tube defects?!

 Most people don’t.
 Not most mothers.
 Not most doctors.
 Not even most dietitians/nutritionists.